WordPress on CloudMagnus

 • A MySQL database scoped to your site, owned by a per-site MySQL user

-• nginx vhost configured for PHP, SSL, and the standard WordPress URL rewriting
+• nginx vhost configured for PHP-FPM, SSL, and the standard WordPress URL rewriting

 What you do next